Skip to main content

 • “The creature designs are varied and expressive, giving personality to the monsters that make up your deck and reinforcing the emotional weight of losing them.”

-• “The flavor text between fights and delves suggests that your character forms an emotional bond with the creatures, highlighting the strategic sacrifice involved in the gameplay.”
+• “The flavor text between fights and delves suggests that your character is supposed to form an emotional bond with the creatures, adding depth to the gameplay experience.”

 • “Super usable, near perfect card balancing, so many exciting effects, magnificent art, emotional music — 10/10.”